Do you think tap water in the US is safe to drink? Think again!

 Is a whole house water filtration system worth it?

-It depends on the quality of your water supply.
-POU water filters will do your job if your home water only has aesthetic impurities like excess chlorine.
+It depends on the quality of your municipal water supply.
+POU water filters will do your job if your households water only has aesthetic impurities like excess chlorine.
 But if your water has dangerous levels of heavy metals and microbes, better install whole house filters as they’ll offer a complete solution for all water needs-cooking, laundry, bathing, and drinking.

 Mind you, whole house water filters require significant investment, so consider all factors before buying one.